Tillu Square: Plot

 On the day of Mehboob's party, Tillu attempts to leave Hyderabad with his family to escape Lilly, but she stops him and shows them a captive Radhika, who is now engaged to marry someone else.
 Lilly threatens to imprison Radhika and Tillu for 14 years if Tillu does not cooperate with her.
 Radhika convinces Tillu to cooperate with Lilly for the sake of her marriage.
 At the party, Tillu gives the sweets to Mehboob, but Mehboob already knows that they are poisoned after being told by his informant.
 Mehboob detains Tillu, which forces Lilly's team to abandon the mission.
 Mehboob thrashes Tillu and seemingly kills him.

 A week later, Lilly is surprised to see Tillu alive and well.
-Tillu reveals that he escaped from Mehboob by negotiating with Shannon to poison the milk that Mehboob drank and then forcing Mehboob to release Tillu and give him money in exchange for the antidote.
+Tillu reveals that he escaped from Mehboob by negotiating with Shannon to poison the milk that Mehboob drank and then forcing Mehboob to release Tillu and gives him 14 crores in exchange for the antidote.
 Tillu tips off the ISF chief about Mehboob and ISF agents arrest Mehboob once he receives his antidote.
 Lilly is surprised as the mission was to kill Mehboob, but Tillu reveals that killing Mehboob was only Lilly's plan and that Lilly is actually Mehboob's mole within ISF.
 She had been trying to kill Mehboob so that he would not be taken alive and reveal her identity.
 Lilly gets arrested and she asks Tillu why he bailed out Radhika, but allowed her to get arrested, to which Tillu responds that Radhika had deceived him after falling in love with him, while Lilly had only fallen in love with him to deceive him.
 It is hinted that the story would continue in Tillu Cube.